How to Create a Shipping Label (2026): 5 Easy Steps

 Creating Return Shipping Labels

 Most online platforms make it easy to generate return labels.
-You can create a prepaid return label at the same time as your outbound label and include it in the box, or you can email it to your customer on demand.
+You can create a prepaid return label at the same time as your outbound label and include it in the box, or email it to your customer on demand.
 Many services also offer QR code returns, where the customer shows the code at a drop off location to have a label printed for them.

 Using Shipping Label Templates and Customization

 If you’re a business, you might want to customize your labels.
-Some shipping software platforms allow you to add your company logo or a small promotional message to the label, helping to create a branded experience for your customers.
+Some shipping software platforms allow you to add your company logo or a small promotional message to the label, helping create a branded experience for your customers.

 Common Mistakes to Avoid When You Create a Shipping Label